How to think in English and stop directly translating from your mother tongue

 CONCLUSION - HOW TO THINK IN ENGLISH THE RIGHT WAY

 Without a language learning strategy, you face an uphill battle to become an advanced speaker of English.
-With a bit of work, you can have all those correct structures, collocations and personalised sentences swimming freely in the brain during your future conversations.
+With a bit of work, you can have all those correct structures, collocations and personalised sentences swimming through your mind in the brain during your future conversations.